Logo Futurismo

 Hunted for a long time, now they are free and happy to roam off our coasts.
 Did you know that Sperm whales have teeth?

-Unlike the baleen whales who filter their food thanks to long keratin plates inside their mouth.
+Unlike the baleen whales, which filter their food through long keratin plates inside their mouth.

 On land, hydrangeas are blooming, decorating the countryside’s roads completely blue and purple.
 Something really beautiful to observe and take great pictures.